mohamed17717/dynamic-dark-mode/README.md

 # Dynamic Dark Mode

-Javascript code to apply darkmode in any design.
+Javascript code to apply dark mode in any design.
 But with a little feature allow programmer to change the toggle theme with any toggler you got it form codepen.io or whatever.

 **Hope you happy coding.**